-Technical Diving at Panama City Dive Charters is taught by Greg Murphy.
+Technical Diving at Panama City Diving is taught by Greg Murphy.
 Greg has been actively involved in cave and technical diving since 2000.
 His passion for diving has given him a wide variety of experience throughout the Gulf of Mexico, Caribbean, Great Lakes, and the Florida Springs.

 Below you will find descriptions and equipment required for the most popular technical diving classes that we offer.
 Whether your interests lie with wrecks, caves, reefs, or hunting technical dive training will take your skills to the next level.
 If you have any questions the best way to get them answered is to contact us!